 This section of the budget pertains to payments for purchases of capital assets for the town.
-In 2011, the town shared in the purchase of a joint owned police car for the Police Department.
-Emergency radios were purchased for the Fire Department, the roof was replaced at the Flynn Hall building and the town also purchased a Truck and Sweepster for the Public Works Department.
-At year- end this section reflected a variance of being under budget by \$5,806.
+In 2012, the town purchased a 2012 New Holland Tractor for the Public Works Department.
+At year- end this section reflected a variance of being under budget by \$12,880.00.
+This is due to reduced cost in the capital outlay purchases.